 Frequently Asked Questions (FAQs)

-Have security questions?
+Have cabling questions?

 Find the answers to some of your most common queries here!

 Structured cabling is the highway that information and data travels on in buildings.
 The building can be large or small, commercial, or residential, or a combination of both as in the mixed-use retail, commercial, and residential buildings now found in most large cities.
 Structured cabling systems are designed around telecommunications code standards to ensure that computer equipment will operate as designed when connected to the structured cabling system.

 What is the difference between CAT5 / CAT6?